 If an HE STA receives an MU-RTS Trigger frame, the HE STA shall commence the transmission of a CTS frame response at the SIFS time boundary after the end of a received PPDU when all the following conditions are met:

 The MU-RTS Trigger frame has one of the User Info fields addressed to the STA.
-The User Info field is addressed to a STA if the AID12 subfield is equal to the 12 LSBs of the AID of the STA and the MU-RTS Trigger frame is sent by the AP with which the STA is associated (#12272)or by the AP corresponding to the transmitted BSSID if STA is associated with a nontransmitted BSSID and has indicated support for receiving Control frames with TA set to the transmitted BSSID(#13506) by setting the Rx Control Frame To MultiBSS subfield to 1 in the HE Capabilities element that the STA transmits.(#13143)
+The User Info field is addressed to a STA if the AID12 subfield is equal to the 12 LSBs of the AID of the STA and the MU-RTS Trigger frame is sent by the AP with which the STA is associated (#12272)or by the AP corresponding to the transmitted BSSID if STA is associated with a nontransmitted BSSID and has indicated support for receiving Control frames with TA set to the transmitted BSSID(#13506) by setting the Rx Control Frame To MultiBSS subfield to 1 in the HE Capabilities element that the STA transmits or by the AP corresponding to the control BSSID if STA is associated with a AP with BSSID different from control BSSID and has indicated support for receiving Control frames with TA set to the control BSSID(#13506) by setting the Rx Control Frame To MultiBSS subfield to 1 in the HE Capabilities element that the STA transmits.(#13143)(#16587)

 The UL MU CS condition indicates that the medium is idle (see 27.5.3.5 (UL MU CS mechanism)).